IML-DKFZ/values/README.md

 - evaluation: This folder contains the code for analysis of the experiments that is done after the inference, e.g. aggregation of uncertaintiy maps, OoD detection performance, AURC etc.

-### Running instructions

-Each subfolder contains separate README files with instructions how to reproduce the datasets, network training and inference, as well as experiment analysis, respectively.

 ## Acknowledgements